tertek/tertek.github.io/_posts/2025-04-16-modern-website-development-with-php.md

 This will allow you to run mix with `ddev npm run dev`.

-Finally, load your assets into your `index.php`:
+Finally, load your assets into your page at `pages/home.php`:

 ```html
 <!doctype html>